openaps/docs/Building-a-system/initial-setup.md

 # Phase 0: Initial Setup

-Phase 0 focuses on getting everything required for an OpenAPS implementation procured, installed, and ready to
+Phase 0 focuses on getting everything required for an OpenAPS implementation procured, installed, and ready for tinkering.
+This is primarily accomplished through following steps in the [Hardware](../Hardware/hardware.md) and [Setup](../Setup/setup.md) sections.

 * Upon Completion